Anguirel86/DWR-Tracker/README.md

 3. Launch the Dragon Warrior Randomizer seed you wish to play
 4. Open a new Lua script window in the emulator
 5. Run the autotracker.lua script packaged with the tracker
-6. The emulator and tracker will connect and "Connection established" will be displayed at the bottom of the tracker window.
+6. The emulator and tracker will connect and "Connection established" will be displayed at the bottom of the tracker window
+7. Select "File -> Read Rom" and select your ROM file if overworld mapping and enemy ability info is desired

 ## Known Issues